microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 ## Training a Machine Learning Model

 ### What we will cover
 This section covers training a deep learning model on the Serengeti dataset.
-The Serengeti dataset is a collection of wildlife images captured by camera traps in the Serengeti National Park in Tanzania.
-The goal of this project is to train a model that can accurately classify the different species of animals in the images.
+The goal of this section is to train a model that can accurately classify the different species of animals in the images.

 <!-- ### Prerequisites:
 In this section you will need the following libraries: